keithasaurus/simple_html/README.md

 ### Template-less.
 Type-safe.
 Minified by default.
 Fast.

 simple_html allows you to create HTML in standard Python.
 Benefits include:
-- typically faster than jinja2 -- up to 15x faster
+- fast -- up to 20x faster than jinja2
-- typically renders fewer bytes than template-based rendering
+- minified renders by default
-- types let your editor and tools help you write correct code faster
+- fully typed
 - lightweight and framework agnostic
 - always renders valid html